hychen11/hychen11/README.md

 <!--Leetcode Contest : 2042 https://leetcode.com/hychen11/-->

-**I am actively looking for 2025 summer interns in the US and China.**
+**I am actively looking for 2026 ng in the US and China.
+Contact me zjuchy1@gmail.com**

 ### 🔭 I’m also interested in
  - Machine Learning and System, AI infra